-Chris studied and worked in conflict resolution, program management, and fund development for more than 20 years.
-He founded and led campus-based mediation programs at Hampshire College (Amherst, MA) and Colgate University (Hamilton, NY) and has studied and worked with community peacemaking in the US, Northern Ireland and Croatia, earning his M.A. at the Universitat Jaume I (Castellon, Spain).
-More recently he has nurtured interest in arts-based approaches to transforming conflict with improvisation and action theatre.
+Chris studied and worked in conflict resolution, program management, and fund development for 25 years and now leads the development of strategic partnerships, training and business development for Advoz.
+He began with the organization in 2014 as the Center for Community Peacemaking’s executive director before its merger with Conflict Resolution Services (formerly Lancaster Mediation Center) in 2017.
+Previously, he founded and led two campus-based mediation programs at Hampshire College (Amherst, MA) and Colgate University (Hamilton, NY) and has studied and worked in community-based conflict transformation efforts in the US, Northern Ireland and Croatia, earning his M.A. at the Universitat Jaume I (Castellon, Spain).
+More recently he nurtured interest in arts-based approaches to transforming conflict with improvisation and action theatre.
 Chris shares a bustling bilingual and musical household in Marietta, PA with his wife and two children.

 Krista got involved with Advoz training and volunteering in Restorative Justice Conferencing in Spring 2019.
 But she went beyond the call of duty by successfully reaching dozens of case participants on the phone.
 Now the director for restorative conferencing, she will coordinate and coach volunteer facilitators on 150+ cases of harm each year.
 Krista graduated from Eastern Mennonite University in 2014, studying peacebuilding, development and Spanish, with a special interest in restorative justice.
 She comes to Advoz with a range of experience in social services, mission work and retail management.
 Krista is excited to help people heal relationships and invest in Lancaster city youth.
 She is an avid runner and loves rock climbing, board games, and sharing food with friends.

 Board of Directors